vasylenko/devdosvid.blog/_posts/2020-03-20-devops-team-in-outsource-a-team.md

 category: [Blogging]
 ---

+This article was written a long time ago in a galaxy far, far away...
+---

 I am a team lead in an outsourcing company.
 That means I believe _(or convince myself)_ that I lead the team _(wait, wait, there will be even more obvious discoveries)_.

 I am sure that **a team** can achieve more than a single person or a group.
 And the story I want to tell is about making the team from a group of people with personal and non-connected tasks.
 I assume this is going to be a series of posts, and hopefully, I will add a table of contents here.